coraliemuller/metanetmap/docs/overview.rst

   Automatic reconstruction of metabolic networks using different tools and associated databases often assigns distinct identifiers to the same metabolites.
 It is likely that those do not match the nomenclature of metabolomic annotations.
 To reconcile them, a first solution is to rely on metadata extracted from metabolic networks associating molecules to alternative databases.
 Additionally, third-party external databases such as `MetaNetX <https://www.metanetx.org>`_ can be used, in order to provide more matching possibilities.

 - **Metabolomic data complexity:**
   Due to the difficulty of annotating metabolomic profiles, identifications are often partial, incomplete, and inconsistently represented.
-For example, enantiomers are frequently not precisely specified because they are indistinguishable by LC/MS methods.
-Matching must account for this.
+For example, enantiomers are frequently not precisely specified because they are almost indistinguishable by classical LC/MS methods.

 While a few metabolites can be matched manually with limited effort, large-scale metabolomic datasets require automated tools to perform mapping efficiently and accurately.
 MetaNetMap addresses these challenges by providing a robust framework for mapping metabolomic data to metabolic networks, leveraging multiple strategies to maximize matching success.
 In practice, MetaNetMap can match one or several metabolomic annotation tables to one or several metabolic networks.